ancfoster/Flags-and-Countries/README.md

 #### Typography

 Adobe Fonts:
-- [Objektiv](https://fonts.adobe.com/fonts/objektiv) is the fotn used for the H1 and H2 tags
+- [Objektiv](https://fonts.adobe.com/fonts/objektiv) is the font used for the H1 and H2 tags

 - [Elza](https://fonts.adobe.com/fonts/elza) is used for all other elements containing text.
 I picked it for its modern minimalism and readability